UPPMAX/linux-command-line-102/docs/reflections/202512_course/README.md

   but since they're easy to follow and available online I feel happy doing them at my own speed later.
 - Good!
 Maybe 5% too fast at some points
+- Good.
+- Good
+- It was adequate
+- good pace of teaching, easy to follow, enough time for the excercises
+- Overall very good

 Hmmm, no idea what to do with this.
 Seems good, no?